The 1965 Tri-Carb

 In late 64 and into early 65 the ground work was being laid for the first 442 with 3 two barrel carburetors.
 Contrary to popular belief, it was the 1965 442 that premiered the "Tri-Carb" not the 66.
 The first manifolds created by the Lansing engineers were experimental / developmental.
-They resemble the 1966 L-69 manifold, with the exceptions listed below.
+They resemble the 1966 L-69 manifold, with the exceptions detailed below.

 They were first supplied to a few Lansing drag racers for testing on the local tracks and later Oldsmobile issued a bulletin making them available for a limited time on the 1965 442's.
 You could order the "Tri-Carb" (they were not called tri-power) option by entering the L-69 code on the order form and for only $253.00 you could add what would become the rarest option ever offered on the 1965 442.
 This option was ONLY permitted on the 4 speed equipped 442's.
 The Olds hierarchy must have reversed this decision very quickly, because I, like everyone else, have never seen another one.